Godinhoweverson/PP2-RPC-GAME/README.md

 - The website has a simple and clean visual design that is intuitive and easy to understand.
 The color scheme is minimalistic, primarily using shades of gray and white for the background, with contrasting black text and icons.
 The use of a limited color palette helps to maintain focus on the game itself.

 - The options to choose from (Rock, Paper, and Scissors) are clearly displayed and easily distinguishable.
 Each option is represented by an icon that accurately represents the corresponding object.
 The icons are visually appealing and help users quickly identify their choices.

-- The result of the game is displayed using visually distinct messages.
-When the user wins, the message is displayed in green, while a red message indicates a loss.

 ## Features